Step-by-Step Guide to Overnight Shipping [+Best Practices]

 75% of consumers are craving fast shipping, but only 50% of ecommerce businesses offer same-day shipping as an option.

-Offering overnight shipping is a competitive advantage that can set you apart from other ecommerce businesses.
-Below are just some of the benefits of offering overnight shipping.
+Offering next-day shipping is a competitive advantage that can set you apart from other ecommerce businesses.
+Below are just some of the benefits of offering next-day shipping.

 1. Ability to deliver time-sensitive shipments

-By offering overnight shipping, you can extend to your customers more delivery options for when they’re in a pinch.
-Overnight shipping is the quickest delivery available, so by giving your customers this option, you’re able to appeal to more customers who may be seeking faster delivery.
+By offering next-day shipping, you can extend your customers more delivery options for when they’re in a pinch.
+Next-day shipping is the quickest delivery available, so by giving your customers this option you’re able to appeal to more customers who may be seeking faster delivery.

 2. Greater customer satisfaction

-As customer expectations continue to rise and fast shipping becomes the standard shipping option, offering overnight shipping can increase your brand’s customer satisfaction and brand loyalty.
+As customer expectations continue to rise and fast shipping becomes the standard, offering next-day shipping can increase your brand’s customer satisfaction and brand loyalty.
 Giving customers the freedom to choose faster shipping options if they need them endears shoppers to your brand.

 3. Increased sales and revenue